Battle of Athens (1946): Battle

 Estimates of the number of veterans besieging the jail vary from several hundred to as high as 2,000.
-Bill White had at least 60 under his command.
-White split his group with Buck Landers taking up position at the bank overlooking the jail while White took the rest to the post office.
+White had at least 60 under his command.
+White split his group, with Buck Landers taking up position at the bank while White took the rest to the post office.

-Just as estimates of people involved vary widely, accounts of how the Battle of Athens began and its course of events diverge.
+Estimates differ on how the fighting began.
 Egerton and Williams recall that when the men reached the jail, it was barricaded and manned by 55 deputies.
-The veterans demanded the ballot boxes but were refused.
-They then opened fire on the jail, initiating a battle that lasted several hours by some accounts, considerably less by others.
+The GIs demanded the ballot boxes but were refused; they then opened fire on the jail, initiating a battle that lasted several hours by some accounts but considerably less by others.

-As Lones Selber, author of a 1985 American Heritage magazine article, wrote: "Opinion differs on exactly how the challenge was issued."
+Lones Selber, then seven years old and observing from a nearby street, wrote later in a 1985 American Heritage article: "Opinion differs on exactly how the challenge was issued."
 White says he was the one to call it out: "Would you damn bastards bring those damn ballot boxes out here or we are going to set siege against the jail and blow it down!"
 Automatic weapons fire erupted, punctuated by shotgun blasts.
 "I fired the first shot," White claimed, "then everybody started shooting from our side."
 A deputy ran for the jail.
-"I shot him; he wheeled and fell inside of the jail."
+"I shot him; he wheeled and fell inside of the jail".

-In 2000, Bill White claimed he said "Boys, ...
+In 2000, White claimed he said, "Boys, ...
 I'm going to tell them to bring the ballot box out of there, and if they don't we're gonna open up on them.'
 I hollered in there, I said, 'You damn thieve grabbers, bring them damn ballot boxes out of there.'
 That's just what I said.
 He didn't make a move down there and finally one of them said, 'By God I heard a bolt click.'
 Down there—one of them grabbers did, you know—they started scattering around.
 And I had a pistol in my belt with a shotgun.
 I had a shotgun and a rifle.
 And I pulled the pistol out and started firing down there at them.
 Well, when I did that, all that whole line up there started firing down there in there.
 A lot of them got in the jail, some of them didn't, some of them got shot laying outside.
-And the battle started."
+And the battle started".

-Byrum wrote in 1984 that there was a volley of fire that lasted for "several hours", although gives no exact time for the end of hostilities or an account of the course of the battle.
+Byrum wrote in 1984 that there was a volley of fire that lasted for "several hours", although he gave no exact time for the end of hostilities or an account of the course of the battle.
 He noted that the deputies surrendered at 3:30 am.